University of Warwick Postgraduate Programmes Terms and Conditions

 CANCELLATION AFTER THE STATUTORY CANCELLATION PERIOD

-51. If you take action to cancel the contract after the statutory cancellation period has expired, you should should inform the Postgraduate Admissions Service at the University of Warwick of your decision by a clear statement in writing, e.g. an email; you can use the model cancellation form at the end of this document, but it is not obligatory to do so.
+- If you take action to cancel the contract after the statutory cancellation period has expired, you should inform the Postgraduate Admissions Service at the University of Warwick of your decision by a clear statement in writing, e.g. an email; you can use the model cancellation form at the end of this document, but it is not obligatory to do so.

 Additional Terms in Respect of Applicants Requiring a Visa to Study in the UK (and Further Information for all International Students)

-53. Your application to the University is separate to your sponsorship for visa purposes; an offer of a place to study is no guarantee of your eligibility for a Tier 4 visa, which will be assessed at the point that you request a Confirmation of Studies (CAS) from the University.
+- Your application to the University is separate to your sponsorship for visa purposes; an offer of a place to study is no guarantee of your eligibility for a visa under the Student Route, which will be assessed at the point that you request a Confirmation of Studies (CAS) from the University.

-54. If you require student entry clearance or leave (a ‘visa’) to remain to study in the UK, failure to take up an accepted offer of a place, or withdrawal from your course after arrival, is likely to affect your permission to come to or remain in the UK.
+- If you require a visa/student immigration permission to study in the UK, failure to take up an accepted offer of a place, or withdrawal from your course after arrival, is likely to affect your permission to enter or remain in the UK.
 In order to comply with the UK immigration regulations, for all visa sponsored students, the University is required to notify the immigration authorities, where relevant, of non-arrival and of any changes to your enrolment status, including the withdrawal of sponsorship due to non-engagement with studies.

-55. By agreeing to these Terms and Conditions, you are additionally confirming that you are not currently, nor have ever previously been, in the United Kingdom without valid immigration permission.
+- By agreeing to these Terms, you are additionally confirming that you are not currently, nor have ever previously been, in the United Kingdom without valid immigration permission.
 If, at a later date, the University is informed that you have been in the United Kingdom without such valid permission it may be required to inform the immigration authorities and/or withdraw its 'sponsorship' of your application for leave.

 Student Feedback and Complaints

-58. If any provision of the contract between you and the University is held to be void or unenforceable in whole or in part by any court or other competent authority, the remainder of the provision (if any) and the remainder of the contract terms shall continue to be valid as to the other provisions contained in it and/or the remainder of the affected provision.
+- If any provision of the contract between you and the University is held to be void or unenforceable in whole or in part by any court or other competent authority, the remainder of the provision (if any) and the remainder of the contract terms shall continue to be valid and shall remain in full force and effect.